 It is widely acknowledged that Britain needs to widen and strengthen the talent pool for public life.
-The country is facing an unprecedented combination of significant social, security and economic challenges: from rebuilding the economy, to facing the rise of Chinese power, and dealing with the potential transformation of our working lives brought by artificial intelligence.
-Yet far from rising to the challenge, too much of the state apparatus is not working as it should.
+The country is facing an unprecedented combination of significant social, security and economic challenges: from rebuilding the economy, to facing the rise of China, and dealing with the potential impact of Al. Yet far from rising to the challenge, too much of the state apparatus is not working as it should.
 In many people's eyes, our public institutions are trapped in stagnation and dysfunction.

-Civic Future aims to address this problem by encouraging more highly talented people to enter into British public life while preparing them for the challenge of improving it.
-In order to face the problems and opportunities of the future, our leaders can't be only good enough, they must be exceptional.
+Civic Future aims to address this problem by encouraging more highly talented people to enter into British public life and prepare them for the challenge of improving it.
+In order to face the problems and opportunities of the future, our leaders must be more than good enough; they must be exceptional.